amit-hkust/my_site_online/content/_index.md

 <p></p>
 <details><summary>Abstract</summary>
 <div class=conference>
-Seven U.S. states granted consumers easier access to credit report during the 1990s, a policy extended nationwide in 2005.
-Using this extension in a paired-county difference-in-differences design across state borders, I show that easier access to credit reports improved the mortgage applicant pool, evident in higher approval rates, fewer delinquencies, and fewer applications.
-Furthermore, credit history-based rejections declined more than debt-to-income ratio-based rejections.
-A theoretical model with costly applications and rejections explains these effects as resulting from reduced probability of potential borrowers misjudging their creditworthiness and approval probability.
-Overall, improved access to credit reports for consumers reduces credit market imperfections.
+During the 1990s, seven U.S. states granted consumers easier access to credit reports, a policy extended nationwide in 2005.
+Leveraging this extension in a paired-county difference-in-differences design across state borders, I show that easier access to credit reports improved the mortgage applicant pool, evident in higher approval rates but lower applications and defaults.
+Credit history-based rejections declined more than debt-to-income ratio-based rejections, increasing the approvals.
+A theoretical model with costly applications and rejections attributes these patterns to a reduction in the probability of potential borrowers misjudging their creditworthiness.
+Overall, misjudging one’s creditworthiness poses a barrier to sound household financial decisions.
 </div>
 </details>